pedrojunqueira/da-100/README.md

 [Azure Docs](https://docs.microsoft.com/en-gb/learn/modules/create-manage-workspaces-power-bi/1-introduction)

-Workspaces are created in Power BI Service where you can upload and share report to visualisation consumers When you create you can chose from classic or modern ( recommended) As default once added user they are admin but can pick from roles
+Workspaces are created in Power BI Service where you can upload and share report to visualization consumers When you create you can chose from classic or modern ( recommended) As default once added user they are admin but can pick from roles
 	- Admin (do everything)